chiramlittleton/reelmetrics/README.md

 - Generates **random ticket sales events**.
 - Publishes events to **Kafka**.

+### **Event Consumer**
+- Listens for Kafka events in real time.
+- Writes ticket sales to PostgreSQL and updates Redis for fast queries.

 ### **Backends (Python & Go)**
 - **Fetch theaters & movie sales from PostgreSQL**.
 - **Cache results in Redis** to optimize performance.